 - Cook until asparagus softens (but isn't mushy), about 5 minutes

-- Meanwhile, cook couscous according to package instructions.
+- Meanwhile, cook quinoa according to package instructions.
 Set aside.

-- In a small dish, combine garlic, olive oil, red wine vinegar, honey, salt and pepper.
+- combine garlic, olive oil, red wine vinegar, honey, salt and pepper in a small dish.

 - Stir to combine.

 - Add asparagus, onion and feta to couscous in a serving bowl.

 - Drizzle dressing over couscous mixture and toss to combine.